 The Memorandum of Understanding will also be discussed at the next Committee meeting.
 There will be calls for candidates for the AGM in summer.

-ACTION: Nick/Jon to dust off the BID business plan and agree a small joint working group to update it with the Soc Cttee (Paul B).
+ACTION: Nick/Jon to revisit the BID business plan and agree a small joint working group to update it with the Soc Cttee (Paul B).

 There is a Quiz Night on Friday.
 There was positive feedback from the Q&A session with Jerry.
 It was suggested these should be held quarterly at least.
 Nick noted that the success was due to the way in which Emma and Cheryl worked together on the event.